olliw42/mLRS-docu/docs/ELRS_RECEIVERS.md

 ## Supported ELRS Receivers ##

-As of April 2024, ELRS receivers with an ESP8285 MCU are experimentally supported by mLRS.
+As of April 2024, ELRS receivers with an ESP8285 MCU are supported by mLRS.
 The following targets are supported:

 - Generic 900
 - Generic 900 PA